vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/app-startup-tasks.md

 ## Summary
 CF Tasks provide a mechanism for executing processes that don't qualify as long running and are best suited for execution within a CF environment.
-Some cononical examples of operations well suited for CF Tasks are:
+Some canonical examples of operations well suited for CF Tasks are:

     - Database migrations
     - Data export or backup